skimzor/SZ-POCO/README.md

 https://ko-fi.com/skimzor

-You can also order the boards through the
+You can also order the boards through PCBWay as a shared project.
+If you want to support me and receive a $5 credit if you are a new PCBWay user, please consider using my PCBWay Referral Link.

-Gerbers/source files will not be released.
+**Gerbers/source files will not be released.**

 # PCB Bill of Materials & Assembly